josemotta/IoT.Hass.Farm/_tank/README.md

 Several `tanks` are supposed to be sparsely distributed in the `process area`.
 The proposed distributed architecture dedicates an exclusive node to monitor the water level, temperature, humidity, and luminance from each tank.

-The `tank node` should be powered locally and communicate through a wireless link.
-This means that prerequisites are both electrical power and wireless signal available at tank area.
-Since this is an IoT project, it is also expected that the existing wireless LAN in the process area should be connected to the Internet.
+The `tank node` should be powered locally and communicate through a wireless link, then both electrical power and wireless signal should be available at tank area.
+It is also expected that the existing wireless LAN should be connected to the Internet.

-The specifications and features for the current `tank node` prototype are listed below:
+The main specifications and features for the current `tank node` are listed below.

 ### Raspberry Pi Zero W

 Due to its low cost ARM11 core processor and built in wireless LAN, the `Pi Zero W` was selected to power the `tank node`.
-The main features are listed below:
+Its main features are:

 - 1Ghz, Broadcom BCM 2835 single-core processor
 - 512 MB of RAM